 Other notable features include a 500-reading memory function with calculated averages, before- and after-meal markers, and four customizable alerts.
 Earlier versions of the Accu-Chek Aviva required you to enter a code every time you opened a new vial of test strips, but the latest version does not require coding.

 The Aviva Plus comes with an infrared data transfer port for transferring your data to a computer, but most people will have to purchase the appropriate infrared cable (which is strictly optional).
-If you do spring for the infrared port, you can manage, track, analyze and share your downloaded readings with Accu-Chek's optional diabetes management software (Est. $35, PC only).
+If you do spring for the infrared port, you can manage, track, analyze and share your downloaded readings with Accu-Chek's Diabetes Management System (Est. $55, PC only).
+The system includes the cable.